MotherTeresaHS/ICS3U-2019-Group19/docs/menu/game_over_scene.rst

         def game_over_scene(final_score, cause):

-You get the score of game and cause.
+You get the score of game and cause from the game.

 .. code-block:: python
         :linenos: